uvic-seng321/course/Lab Outline.md

 ## Week of Mar 13—17:
-- CTL
-- ambiguity detection
+- inspections
 - traceability

 ## Week of Mar 20—24:
-- Agile retrospectives
+- CTL
 - BDD tools
 - Testing with Cucumber and Selenium

 ## Week of Mar 27—31:
+- Agile retrospectives
 - project work - no scheduled lab material